Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 {{site.data.alerts.important}}
 <ul>
   <li>The built-in <code>Qumulo-Support</code> RBAC role doesn't include file-level access to your cluster's data.</li>
   <li>When you <a href="../monitoring-and-metrics/enabling-nexus-remote-support.html">register your Qumulo cluster with Nexus to enable Remote Support</a>, Qumulo Core adds and assigns the <code>qumulosupport:everyone</code> trustee to the <code>Qumulo-Support</code> RBAC role.
-Although you can delete this assignment or assign other roles to the trustee, this removes all the permissions that the Qumulo Care Team requires to support your Qumulo cluster.</li>
+You can delete this assignment (this removes all the permissions that the Qumulo Care Team requires to support your Qumulo cluster) or assign other roles to the trustee.</li>
-  <li>To grant the Qumulo Care Team a custom set of privileges, <a href="#custom-roles">create a custom RBAC role</a> and assign the <code>qumulosupport:everyone</code> trustee to your custom role.</li>
+  <li>You can <a href="#custom-roles">create a custom RBAC role</a> to give access to the Qumulo Care Team and assign the <code>qumulosupport:everyone</code> trustee to this custom role.</li>
-  <li>If you manage the Qumulo Care Team's access to your cluster by using a custom RBAC role, review any changes to the built-in `Qumulo-Support` role after upgrading your Qumulo cluster and apply these changes to your customer RBAC role.</li>
+  <li>If you use a custom RBAC role to give access to the Qumulo Care Team, review any changes to the built-in `Qumulo-Support` role after upgrading your Qumulo cluster and apply these changes to your customer RBAC role.</li>
 </ul>
 {{site.data.alerts.end}}